 Wildlife photos courtesy of Susan Davis.

-Amy is the Lead Environmental Education Program Instructor for Fishers Parks.
+Amy Risinger is the Environmental Education Coordinator for Fishers Parks.
 After retiring as an HSE educator, she joined the Parks Department in 2019.
-She currently leads the Nature First program, a partnership between HSE schools and the Parks Department, which engages first graders in environmental education.
+She leads the Nature First program, a partnership between the City of Fishers and Hamilton Southeastern Schools that helps first graders develop a sense of wonder and stewardship about their local natural environment.
 A Fishers resident for the past 36 years, Amy feels fortunate to be able to share her love of the outdoors and her devotion to science education with the community, as well as her four grandchildren.
 Most days you can find her and her husband, Jeff, outside looking down at plants, rocks, and insects or looking up at clouds, stars, and trees, as well as hunting for the best pizza in Fishers!